 - 2 tablespoons avocado oil (plus more to grease sheet pan)

 - 1 tablespoon minced fresh thyme (leaves only) (or 1 teaspoon dried thyme)

 - 1 tablespoon minced fresh sage leaves (or 1 teaspoon dried sage)

 - Preheat oven to 425 degree Fahrenheit.

-- Meanwhile, pat chunks of beets dry with a clean tea towel or brown paper towel to remove any excess moisture.
-Then, place them into a bowl with with oil, salt, pepper, thyme and sage, tossing to combine everything.Note: As mentioned, I used about 8 or 9 small beets.
+- Place beet chunks into a bowl with avocado oil, salt, pepper, thyme and sage, tossing to combine everything.Note: As mentioned, I used about 8 or 9 small beets.
 If your beets are larger, you'll need less of them.
 All in all, you'll want about 2 pounds of beets.

-- Rub a little oil on the sheet pan and distribute beets on there, spread out into an even layer.
+- Rub a little avocado oil onto a large sheet pan to grease.
+Place beets onto the sheet pan and spread them out in a single layer.

-- Roast about 30 to 35 minutes, turning halfway, or until beets are tender.
+- Roast beets for about 30 to 35 minutes, turning halfway, or until beets are tender.
 Transfer to a serving dish.
 Garnish, if desired, with more fresh herbs.
 Enjoy!

 - Cut your beets into roughly equal-sized chunks so they roast evenly.

 - Roast time may vary, depending on exactly how large your chunks are.
 Just roast until tender or they’re done to how you like them.

 - Fresh herbs are used, but you can easily sub with dried (just use about ⅓ less, as dried herbs are often more potent than their fresh counterparts).